 Leicester City Council currently has 21,560 council homes, plus 228 HomeCome Limited Assured Shorthold Tenancies.
 HomeCome is a private landlord who offers good quality homes for people on the housing register at less than market rent.
 LCC provide their management as well as the day-to-day repairs function.
 In addition we have a further 718 leasehold

-Mansfield District Council Landlord services are responsible for approximately 6800 properties across the district with the management of those properties and estates delivered from the Civic Centre and from area offices at Mansfield Woodhouse, Sandy Lane and Warsop.
+Mansfield District Council owns and manages approximately 6,500 social rented properties and provides services for its customers across the district.
 The day to day repair of their homes is mainly carried out by the housing repairs service who are based at Vale Road, Mansfield Woodhouse.
-All services are delivered in compliance with the statutory and regulatory requirements and where appropriate in line with ‘best practice’
+All services are delivered in compliance with the statutory and regulatory requirements and where appropriate in line with ‘best practice’.

 MHA is a charity providing care, accommodation and support services for more than 17,000 older people throughout Britain.
 Their mission is to improve the quality of life of older people, inspired by Christian concern.

 Metropolitan is a leading provider of integrated housing services, care and support and community regeneration.
 Metropolitan manage over 38,000 affordable homes for rent and sale to those with greatest need, along with a range of care and support services.
 In total, they provide a diverse range of service to over 80,000 customers across London, the East of England and the East Midlands.

 Mid Devon is a local government district in Devon, England.
 Its council is based in Tiverton.